 There are so many different types of accommodation out there, how do you know what is right for you and your trip?
 Here is a quick description of what you can expect from some of your options.

 Typically the cheapest option and good for traveling on a budget.
-Hostels can be a great place to meet other people, especially if you’re travelling long term.
+Hostels can be a great place to meet other people, especially if you’re traveling long-term.
 Hostels can provide helpful information about local activities and will often have their own events for travelers.
 They usually have a variety of rooms available, ranging from beds in dorms to private rooms.

 Where to find Hostels: